EVENT SUMMARY

 Justin Richardson, PLA, ASLA, LEED GA, GLS Landscape | Architecture

-Presenting: “The Gardens at Lake Merritt – A Public-private Collaboration”
+Presenting: “The Gardens at Lake Merritt – A Public-Nonprofit-Art-Community Collaboration”

 Jennifer Ivanovich, Studio Director, BASE Landscape Architecture, Session Moderator